Concordat on Open Research Data Principle #2 states:

 Issues around data ownership, who has the rights to share or prohibit the sharing of data, occur for:

-For help with intellectual property rights: see the University's Intellectual property web pages and the Policy on Intellectual Property; contact the IP & Legal team.
+For help with intellectual property rights: see the University's Intellectual property web pages and the Policy on Intellectual Property; contact the Research and Knowledge Exchange Contracts Team.

-For further information and guidance about copyright compliance: see the University’s Copyright web pages and Copyright: a practical guide; contact email@example.com.
+For further information and guidance about copyright compliance: see the University’s Copyright web pages and Copyright: a practical guide; for advice, contact: email@example.com

 Restricting access to the whole or any part of the dataset so it is not freely and openly downloadable.

 It is your responsibility to be clear on the restrictions that need to be imposed to safeguard your data.
 It is therefore important to document why and how you intend to restrict access to the data; to inform the data archive or repository, to inform prospective users of the data, and where appropriate, to justify your decisions to your funder.

 Several techniques can be used to restrict access to data, for example: